joe288/OMOTE/README.md

 ## Overview

-This it the ESP32 arduino based firmware for the OMOTE - Open Universal Remote.
+This is the ESP32 Arduino based firmware for the OMOTE - Open Universal Remote.

 To run this firmware, you have two options
 *  run it on the [OMOTE ESP32 Hardware](https://github.com/OMOTE-Community/OMOTE-Hardware/)